VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/ReflectionProbe.en.md

 ## (Outdated) How to export reflection probes

-!!! caution "Deprecation of HEOReflectionProbe"
+!!! warning "Deprecation of HEOReflectionProbe"
     On Ver12.3, the HEOReflectionProbe component has been deprecated.<br>
     The instructions below are solely for archive purpose.